 utm_campaign, etc.) will be added to URLs

 - Approximate percentage of traffic that will be using these variables

-If a lot of your site’s traffic uses these variables, much more traffic will be uncached as the server will have to generate each request as new.
-This means your site will not be able to scale to support as much traffic as it would if it were taking full advantage of our caching layer.
+If a lot of the site’s traffic uses these variables, much more traffic will be uncached as the server will have to generate each request as new.
+This means the site will not be able to scale to support as much traffic as it would if it were taking full advantage of our caching layer.